instantOS/instantos.github.io/youtube/terminal.md

 ## Copy paste

 To highlight text, hold down the shift key and drag out the selection using your mouse.
-You can then press Ctrl + Alt + C to copy the selected text and Ctrl + Alt + V to paste it.
+You can then press Alt + C to copy the selected text and Alt + V to paste it.

 ## tmux
 By default, all terminals open in a tmux session.
 This allows for features like tabs, split windows and detaching from the session.